Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

 \begin{rmk} More generally, one may think of an $\bb E_k$-algebra as an associative algebra that is ``part-way'' to commutative.
 In other words, $\bb E_k$ interpolates between ``associative'' (corresponding to $\bb E_1$) and ``commutative'' (corresponding to $\bb E_\infty$).
 For example, when we consider an $\bb E_2$ algebra, it has a binary product associated to a pair of two disjoint disks in the unit disk.
 There is a path in the space of embeddings that swaps these two disks, which can be seen as ``commuting'' the two inputs of the product.
 However, there is still a residue of non-commutativity: if one moves one disk all the way around the other (i.e. applies the swap twice), this path describes a loop in the space of embeddings that is non-contractible. (i.e. a non-trivial element of $\pi_1$ of the space of possible binary multiplications).
 More generally in an $\bb E_k$ algebra the space of binary multiplications will have non-trivial topology represented by a non-trivial $(k-1)^\text{st}$ homotopy group. \end{rmk}

-\begin{rmk} There is an enhanced version of an $\bb E_k$-algebra called a \emph{framed} $\bb E_k$-algebra: instead of embeddings of $k$-balls, one studies framed embeddings.
+\begin{rmk} There is a variant version of an $\bb E_k$-algebra called a \emph{framed} $\bb E_k$-algebra relevant to oriented manifolds: instead of embeddings of $k$-balls, one studies framed embeddings.
 This amounts to keeping track of the action of the rotation group $\SO(k)$ on $A$.
-We will not go into detail here, except to point out that a framed $\bb E_k$-algebra may be used to construct a topological field theory on a general oriented $k$-manifold by the process of factorization homology as developed by Ayala and Francis~\cite{AyalaFrancis}.
+We will not go into detail here, except to point out that a framed $\bb E_k$-algebra may be used to construct a topological field theory on a general {\em oriented} $k$-manifold by the process of factorization homology as developed by Ayala and Francis~\cite{AyalaFrancis}.
 See \cite{ScheimbauerThesis} for a full development of this idea. \end{rmk}

 \begin{thm}[{See Theorem \ref{E_k_theorem} and Corollaries \ref{E_k_cor_1}, \ref{E_k_cor_2}}] If the algebra of translations of an affine patch $\RR^k$ is $\cQ$-exact and the action of dilations of $\RR^k$ is $\cQ$-exact, then the local operators on $\RR^k$ have the structure of an $\bb E_k$-algebra.